graveja0/health-care-markets/README.md

 not 100% share, of hospital overlap.
 Eventually, the four distinct markets emerge: this is apparent by the four redish “blocks” running diagonal from southwest to northeast in the heatmap.
-But within each market are sub-markets of densely connected ZIPs, and the dendogram / heatmap is designed such that we can identify these as well.
+But within each market are sub-markets of densely connected ZIPs, and the dendrogram / heatmap is designed such that we can identify these as well.

 We can also see in both the network plot and the heatmap plot that there